EuenSkreuen/Simulointi/README.md

     - number of preparation rooms is either 4 or 5
     - number of recovery rooms is either 4 or 5

+- näissä simulaatioissa siis menee arvalla nuo vaihtoehdot, mutta malli pitäisi rakentaa näin:

+"As for the comparison between different configurations: With the above specifications, there would be 64 different combinations to test all possible combinations.
+Construct a design of 8 experiments (using 2^(6-3)) design to identify the effects of the six structural variants.

 ## main.py
 This is the thing you want to run.
 If you want to change simulation parameters, change main.py